ziqiyang6/Provider_Management_System/README.md

 # Provider Management System (PMS)

-> Enterprise-grade platform for end-to-end Medicaid provider enrollment, credentialing, and communication.
+> The Provider Management System is an **enterprise-grade**, **micro-services platform** that automates Medicaid provider enrollment from registration through credentialing and ongoing communication.

 ---